Qualifications: PhD (Cantab), MPhil (Cantab), DipArch (Port/TUVienna)

 He is currently preparing a book on the subject of his PhD and working on three journal papers exploring the role of environmental design experimentation in the design of the Houses of Parliament.

-Professor Henrik Schoenefeldt is on research leave, leading a large AHRC funded project investigating the Houses of Parliament’s historic ventilation system, which feeds into the Palace of Westminster Restoration and Renewal Programme.
-The project is entitled ‘Between Heritage and Sustainabiliy – Restoring the Palace of Westminster’s nineteenth-century ventilation system.
-The main aim of the project is to gain a critical understanding of the original Victorian environmental principles deployed in the Houses of Parliament, and to explore how far these could be reutilised to form part of a more sustainable approach to ventilation and climate control today.
-For details about the project please visit the project website.
+Henrik is on research leave, leading a large project within the UK Parliament, investigating the Palace of Westminster's historic ventilation and climate control system.
+The project, which is entitled ‘Between Heritage and Sustainability, feeds directly into the Palace of Westminster Restoration and Renewal programme.
+The aim of the project is to gain a critical understanding of the original 19th-century environmental principles deployed in the Houses of Parliament, and to explore how far these could be reutilised to form part of a more sustainable approach to ventilation and climate control today.

 The project is subject of the documentary film, 'Restoring the Palace' which has been shortlisted for the 2021 RIFA film awards under the categories 'Best Research Film' and 'Inspiration.'